marginaltech/marginaltech.github.io/index.md

 ### I help organisations elicit ends and execute means.

-I became an independent consultant to do work that was more meaningful, for my clients and myself, than the grandiose fever dreams peddled by most of the technology sector.
+After more than a decade in the technology industry, I became an independent consultant to do work that was more meaningful, for my clients and myself, than the grandiose fever dreams peddled by the big consultancies and firms.

 My experience is [broad and deep](https://www.linkedin.com/in/christopher-mcewan-850a0a62).
 If you truly need the cutting-edge then I offer that.
 Honestly, what most organisations